clelidm/MinCompSpin_ExhaustiveSearch/README.md

 >      -->  Op = s1 s2           Spin operator
 >      -->  Op = 000000011       Binary representation
 >      -->  Op = 3               Integer representation   ( 000000011 = 3 )

-Finally, the number of elements in the basis must be at most equal to the number `n` of variables in the system.
-Note that the rank `r` of the basis can also be smaller than `n`.
-In this case, the code will automatically truncate the data to reduce it to the sub-space defined by the `r` first basis elements specified.

 Note, in the example above, that the convention taken for writing the spin operators is to label the spin variables from the right to the left in the binary representation.
 This is just a convention and doesn't change the ordering of the spin variables from their order in the dataset, i.e., the first variable on the left in the binary representation of the operators is the same as the first variable on the left in the dataset provided as input file.